Jones Lang LaSalle assisting Macau anti-graft body

-HONG KONG (Reuters) - Property brokerage Jones Lang LaSalle (JLL.N) said on Thursday that it is assisting Macau’s anti-graft body with inquiries into the new corruption case involving jailed former government official Ao Man-long.
+HONG KONG, April 19 (Reuters) - Property brokerage Jones Lang LaSalle said on Thursday that it is assisting Macau’s anti-graft body with inquiries into the new corruption case involving jailed former government official Ao Man-long.

 The Commission Against Corruption (CCAC) is the government entity charged with fighting corruption in the former Portuguese colony.